apollographql/apollo-ios/docs/source/api/ApolloWebSocket/classes/WebSocketTransport.md

 > - Parameter clientName: The client name to use for this client.
 Defaults to `Self.defaultClientName`
 > - Parameter clientVersion: The client version to use for this client.
 Defaults to `Self.defaultClientVersion`.
 > - Parameter sendOperationIdentifiers: Whether or not to send operation identifiers with operations.
 Defaults to false.
+> - Parameter reconnect: Whether to auto reconnect when websocket looses connection.
+Defaults to true.
 > - Parameter reconnectionInterval: How long to wait before attempting to reconnect.
 Defaults to half a second.
+> - Parameter allowSendingDuplicates: Allow sending duplicate messages.
+Important when reconnected.
+Defaults to true.
 > - Parameter connectingPayload: [optional] The payload to send on connection.
 Defaults to an empty `GraphQLMap`.
 > - Parameter requestCreator: The request creator to use when serializing requests.
 Defaults to an `ApolloRequestCreator`.